iboommm/react_webpack/README.md

 ```
 https://www.youtube.com/watch?v=JdGnYNtuEtE&list=PLkEZWD8wbltnRp6nRR8kv97RbpcUdNawY&index=1
 ```
-* I have learn to fixed some code to use with webpack 3 with
+* I have learn to fixed some code to use with webpack 3 from
 ```
 https://webpack.js.org/configuration/ .
 ```

 ## License
-This project is licensed under the MIT License - see the file for details
+This project is licensed under the ISC License - see the file from package.json

 ## Note
+* Very thanks a lot from more website but I can't remember that.
 * if I have some mistake i'm sorry about it.
 * sorry about gramma I'm not be skilled.
 * I hope this will have benefit for you.